 The plan, which includes details for projects to be completed in the next 5 years or more, will be funded through LCA’s rate structure, reserve funds and future borrowings.
 Under the proposed plan, Suburban Division water system capital improvements would be justified by current water rates and the use of available reserve funds.

 In the Allentown Division, capital funding comes in several forms, including some projects that will be paid directly by the City of Allentown.
 Other projects will be funded through borrowing LCA will manage, and costs recovered through rate increases as projects are completed.

 LCA’s capital plan is focused on projects that will allow us to continue providing high-quality, reliable and affordable water and sewer service to existing and future customers.
-Highlighted projects in the plan include development of additional wastewater treatment capacity to meet future needs; upgrades at all of our water and wastewater treatment plants; and significant investments in our water and sewer system infrastructure to reduce leakage and enhance system reliability.
+Project highlights in the plan include development of additional wastewater treatment capacity to meet future needs; upgrades at all of our water and wastewater treatment plants; and significant investments in our water and sewer system infrastructure to reduce leakage and enhance system reliability.

 Individual projects included in the plan will be considered for inclusion in LCA’s annual budget and will require further Board authorization.

 Want to know more?
 Download a full copy of LCA’s Capital Plans: